 Like for the Electric Castle festival, Guča locals open the doors of their homes during the festival so accommodation is easy to come by.
 However, you’ll have to book at least a year in advance if you are looking for B&B. The festival itself is open-air so there is no entry fee.

 Buljarice Beach, Budva, Montenegro

 Next edition: End of August 2020

 Another part of the EXIT franchise, that is, the EXIT adventure is the Sea Dance Festival.
-It was started in 2014 at Jaz Beach in the Budva municipality in Montenegro.
+It was started in 2014 at Jaz Beach in the Budva municipality – not far from Kotor in Montenegro.
 Since 2018, the venue had switched to Buljarice beach in the same city.
 It lasts three days, usually at the end of August and it was proclaimed The Best Medium-Sized European festival in 2015, hosting artists such as Jamiroquai, Hurts, and Roisin Murphy throughout its short, yet rich history.

 Although the exact date for the festival is still to be announced for 2020, the atmosphere is going to be hot.
 Situated at a beach on the Adriatic Sea, Sea Dance offers plenty of chances to get a dip during the day.
 However, you might find it hard to find the right accommodation, although there is a camp smaller than the one for EXIT.
 Also, be aware that even after you are able to secure housing, there might be issues with running water, which has been a problem pestering the Montenegrin coast for centuries now.